maxshuty/vue-dynamic-slots/README.md

 A good example of this use case for something like this would be address formats.
 Different countries have different formats, like Germany shows a different format from the United States or United Kingdom formats.

-Perhaps you want to build an `AddressDisplay` component and you want the display of the address to change depending on a given format.
+Perhaps you want to build an `AddressDisplay` component and you want the display order of the address to change depending on a given format.
 Well you're in luck - with this repo have a look at the `SlotsExample.vue`.
 Follow this same logic to create a wrapper around your main address component like I have implemented in the `App.vue` and you can get a clean way to dynamically alter the order of your data based on a given format, yet still be able to easily add new fields and maintain existing fields.

 ## Usage